EdwardCuiPeacock/nbcu-metadata-enhancement/README.md

 ```

 In addition to being ran on every commit, this is ensured with the linter stage in `bibcd`.
 This builds a dockerfile and runs the pre-commit on all files.

+## Building and Running the Pipeline

+You can use the [MLCLI](https://github.com/sky-uk/disco-mlops-mlcli/blob/master/README.md) tool in order to build and run your pipelines.

+Please look at the README for instructions on how to get started.